 Stop signs are installed at an intersection only after a careful engineering evaluation of the existing conditions indicates that their installation is appropriate.
 Four-way STOPS are only helpful when traffic volumes are high and close to equal on all approaches to an intersection, or if there are geometric deficiencies creating sight distance problems.

-As a policy, the City of Sandusky will not install "No Dumping" signs because of the following reasons:
+As a policy, the City of Sandusky will not install "No Dumping" signs.

 A sign will not stop a violator from dumping refuse at a location.
 Report violators to the appropriate law enforcement and/or code enforcement agency.